therealbryanho/dfinity-websitewithcms/README.md

 Content Preview API - access token is used to retrieve unpublished content.

-Queries you execute  [GraphiQL][contentful-graphql] can be used in your API calls.
+You can execute [GraphiQL][contentful-graphql] to query content  in your API calls.
 `` https://graphql.contentful.com/content/v1/spaces/{SPACE} ``
 ## Project File Structure and Design
 ### Directory